10Nates/microcookie/README.md

 <br>

-### NOTICE
+### <span style="color:red">NOTICE</span>

-MicroCookie does not currently support paths.
+- MicroCookie does not currently support paths.
 It may or may not support paths in the future.
+- npm is probably the least convenient way to use this library.
+- All instructions assume you are running a Unix-based operating system.
+This probably won't matter if you aren't using npm.

 <br>